 How will I know I have winter vomiting?

-If I have winter vomiting, how will this affect my care in hospital?
+How will this affect my care in hospital?

-What treatment will I have for the winter vomiting?
+What treatment will I have?

 Can I still have visitors?